-Allegro MicroSystems, Inc. Notes to Unaudited Pro Forma Consolidated Statement of Income For the Fiscal Year Ended March 27, 2020 And for the Three-Month Period Ended June 26, 2020
+Allegro MicroSystems, Inc. Notes to Unaudited Pro Forma Consolidated Financial Statements As of June 26, 2020, and For the Fiscal Year Ended March 27, 2020 And for the Three-Month Period Ended June 26, 2020

 The pro forma adjustments are based on estimates and assumptions that management represents are reasonable.
-The pro forma adjustments include those adjustments that are factually supportable, directly attributable to the PSL Divestiture and the transfer of the Sanken products distribution business to PSL, and have a continuing impact on us, in each case, as described in the notes hereto.
+The pro forma adjustments to the pro forma consolidated statements of income include those adjustments that are factually supportable, directly attributable to the PSL Divestiture, the transfer of the Sanken products distribution business to PSL, the repayment to us of the PSL Note, the Refinancing, and our incurrence of \$325.0 million of debt under the Term Loan Facility and use of \$244.0 million of the net proceeds of this offering to repay borrowings thereunder, and have a continuing impact on us, in each case, as described in the notes hereto.
+The pro forma adjustments to the pro forma consolidated balance sheet include those adjustments that are factually supportable and directly attributable to this offering and the Offering-Related Transactions.